 Dual Diagnosis Treatment

 ADHD and substance abuse are just one of many dual diagnosis (or co-occurring disorder) cases.
 Co-occurring disorders can be very destructive and tough to tackle.
 This is because two separate conditions must be treated simultaneously.
-Typically in these cases, both mental illness and addiction are treated separately but at the same time.
+Typically, in these cases, both mental illness and addiction are treated separately but at the same time.

 While dual diagnosis cases can be complex, professional treatment can help a person overcome both of their conditions.
 Dual diagnosis treatment is usually a mix of therapy, self-help, counseling, family therapy, and medication-assisted detox (in some cases).
-ADHD and substance abuse can be extremely destructive but it is never too late to reach out for help.
+ADHD and substance abuse can be extremely destructive, but it is never too late to reach out for help.
+Dual diagnosis treatment centers on:

 • Creating a safe and open environment for treatment